mariusgessler/debijenkorf_assignment/README.md

 <!-- omit in toc -->
+This is my (Marius Gessler) submission for the Frontend Dev assignment for de Bijenkorf.

 ## de Bijenkorf Frontend Dev assignment

 This project allows de Bijenkorf to asses potential frontend candidates with real, working code.